codio-content/Javascript_Maze-Programs_and_agorithms/.guides/content/Flow-Chart-Decisions-b3c0.md

 ## Has the kettle boiled?
 This is the next decision.
 In this case, the kettle might not yet have boiled so you need to wait.

-If the kettle has not boiled, then you are told to go and use Snapchat for a bit.
-After you send your Snapchat message, you take another look to see if the kettle has boiled or not.
+If not, then you might want to send another Snapchat message while you wait.
+After you have sent your Snapchat message, you take another look to see if the kettle has boiled or not.
 If not, you send another message and check again.
-Once it has boiled, you can move to the "Pour in boiling water" instruction.
+Once it has boiled, you can move to the "Add boiling water" instruction.

 ## Adding milk
 The final decision follows the exact same principles.
 In this case, however, it can simply skip the "Add milk" instruction if you don't take milk.